BieggerM/projectchimera.xyz/container/container_home/investigator/README.txt

 However, inconsistencies exist that require further review.

 Your task is to reconstruct Dr. Vance's digital activities prior to her death.
-You are granted read access to her home directory (/home/evance).
+You have to find out her credentials in order to get access to her home directory (/home/evance).

 Dr. Vance's last known password was a combination of her first pet's name and her year of birth.
 From a corrupted personnel file, the name